nkrusch/recontext/.github/README.md

     make

-The results (including command logs) are written to `results` directory. run `make clean` to clear the results directory.
+The results (including command logs) are written to `results` directory.

 The `make` command will generate statistics of inputs traces and host machine, runs all pre-configured experiments, and generates a plot of the results.